Next to Ronald Reagan, no single person has achieved more to advance the cause of American conservatism than Paul Weyrich.

 … And none of it would have happened without Paul Weyrich.
 Now it’s time to honor him.

-There was, for example, no comparable conservative alternative to the Brookings Institution, the catalyst for many of the legislative successes of the liberals during the 1960s and early 1970s.
+There was, for example, no comparable conservative alternative to the Brookings Institution, the catalyst for many of the legislative successes of the leftists during the 1960s and early 1970s.

 Paul Weyrich had been inspired by Barry Goldwater’s principled run for the presidency in 1964.
 Paul called himself a movement conservative.